Why Create The Breast Cancer School for Patients?

 In response, I believe information on breast cancer should be readily available online, well organized, as well as in video format to facilitate retention.

 Dr. Williams is a breast cancer surgeon and patient education advocate.
 He founded and is medical director of the Breast Cancer School for Patients, an online video-based cancer education platform.
 His policy interests focus on improving cancer outcomes and disparities by promoting a transparent and patient-focused national healthcare system.
+He was appointed by the President of the United States to serve as Chairman of the President’s Cancer Panel in 2019 and served as “Advisor to the President on the National Cancer Program” until 2023.

 He received an undergraduate degree in psychology with distinction from Duke University and his medical degree from UNC School of Medicine.
 Dr. Williams then completed his surgery residency at Baylor College of Medicine with Dr. Michael E. DeBakey.
 He is a clinical faculty member at the Institute for Biohealth Innovation at George Mason University and founded the UVA Community Health Breast Center – Haymarket, Virginia in 2009.
 Dr. Williams practices breast surgery in Northern Virginia.